 Did you also know that images help with your SEO ranking?
 You can attract traffic from image search engines.
 For this to work, you need to optimize a few things like the Alt text and image description.

-When I used to add images, I never cared about image names.
+When I used to add free stock photos, I never cared about image names.
 It was always something like “screenshot.jpeg” or “DSC023.jpeg”.

 So if you aren’t already doing this, I suggest you start doing it now!